 Since 2011, Karen, a former attorney, has had the good fortune to write full-time from her home in Amsterdam.
 “I work all day with the characters I’ve created and learned to love.
 If I get lucky, they sit up and tell me their stories.
 I work with language – no longer to convince or badger or corner – but to paint a picture.”

-She’s studied with authors Lan Samantha Chang and Yiyun Li.
-You can read more about her and her work on her blog.
+You can read more about Karen and her work on her website.